LNMHacks/LNMHacks-3.0-Submission/Strikers/README.md

  Similarly you can run any other skill just ask alexa and it will do it just say "Hey Alexa, ask lnmhacks to do ......" <br>

- <h2>You can not install all skills on aws lambda and amazon developer contact us we will give you demo and we have provided video link on Hackerearth </h2>
+ <h2>PS - You can not install all skills on aws lambda and amazon developer contact us we will give you demo and we have provided video link on Hackerearth </h2>